0x4248/gh_search/README.md

 - `path:*/pyproject.toml` - Find python files with a pyproject file.
 [Search](https://github.com/search?q=path:*/pyproject.toml&type=code)

+- `language:python "import <PACKAGE>"` - Find python files that use a package replace package with the package you want to search for e.g. `requests` or `flask`

 - `language:python "#<COMMENT>"` - Find python files with a comment replace comment with the comment you want to search for e.g. `#TODO` or `#FIXME`

 ### Makefile